www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 ## Tasks
 * [ ] Deploy game on live server.
     * [ ] Define service builder interface in order to run and coordinate multiple Dem processes.
+    * [ ] Create launcher class for execution or configuration of the game.
+        * [ ] Clean up existing configs.
+            * [ ] What is `net.splitcells.website.Projects` used for?
+            * [ ] Consider `net.splitcells.cin.WorldService`, which contains former working code.
+            * [ ] Consider `net.splitcells.martins.avots.distro.DevDistro`, which contains currently working code.
+        * [ ] Only use web server as resource option.
+        * [ ] Use GelDev as basis.
+## Tasks to be checked and reevaluated.
 * [ ] Document goals of this game.
   * [x] Add game to main objectives of the Splitcells Network Project. -> https://splitcells.net/net/splitcells/network/objectives.html
   * [ ] Use gamification as a source for motivation.